nihao-wiki/nihao/docs/en/chongqing/cuisine/noodles.md

 <Chinese word="小面">
 <template #pinyin>xiǎo miàn</template>
-<template #ipa>/ʃæl/</template>
+<template #ipa>/ʃəʊ miːn/</template>
 Small Noddles
 </Chinese>

-Chongqing <Speech>小面</Speech>(Xiaomian) is one of the most famous noodles, known for its spicy and numbing flavor.
+Xiaomian is the most famous noodles in Chongqing, known for its spicy and numbing flavor.
 The noodles are typically made from high-gluten flour, and its main characteristics are its spicy condiments and simple garnishes such as crushed peanuts, scallions, Sichuan pepper powder, and chili oil.

 <YouTube link="https://youtu.be/ZehhL5mXV4c?si=KvMraWn0R9m9woSD&t=80">
 <template #cover><img src="../../assets/youtube/my-italian-family-tried-chongqing-noodles-for-the-first-time.jpg" /></template>